unitartu-remrob/remrob-server/README.md

 - After starting the container it initially takes some time before application windows get drawn.
 - For high container load (10+) the default inotify user instances and watch limits must be increased (see [this](https://bugzilla.proxmox.com/show_bug.cgi?id=1042))
 - The containers are run with --cap-add=SYS_ADMIN in order to enable systemd, which is needed for gnome.
+- Does not work with newer versions of Ubuntu (e.g. 22.04) because of a newer, incompatible systemd (see [this](https://github.com/geerlingguy/docker-ubuntu2004-ansible/issues/18))

 &nbsp;